-The Talk – Race in America is a two-hour PBS documentary that premieres Monday, February 20 at 9pm, produced by THIRTEEN.
+The Talk – Race in America, produced by THIRTEEN, is a two-hour PBS documentary that will re-air Monday, June 8 at 9 p.m.
+It originally premiered February 20, 2017.
 “The Talk” is about the increasingly common conversation taking place in homes and communities across the country between parents of color and their children, especially sons, about how to behave if they are ever stopped by the police.

 My firstborn son was four years old when I was finishing my undergraduate coursework at a liberal arts university outside Chicago.
 My family lived in a campus apartment, a perk of my position in the department of Resident Life.
 One Saturday morning the campus was near empty as my son and I walked to the lot in which my car was parked.
 While crossing the service driveway, I noticed a maintenance worker – a white man – speeding toward us in a golf cart.
 With very little time to react, I reached and grabbed my son’s hand.
 Totally confused that the driver wasn’t reacting to seeing us by slowing down, I yanked my son to safety.
 The driver continued at the exact same speed, passing us with an eerily stoic facial expression.

 Without his making eye contact or uttering one word, I deduced a message from the driver’s action, or the lack of it.
 Our wellbeing was not important to him nor was it something that he would even slow down a golf cart to help protect.
 My blood boiled with anger mixed with fear.
 Having grown up on Chicago’s Westside, I knew how to process and overcome the emotions associated with my personal safety being at stake.
 What I had never experienced was someone blatantly threatening the wellbeing of my son, and my educated guess is that it was because of the color of our skin.